-Who said Halloween wasn’t a romantic holiday?
-Not only can you dress up in cute matching costumes with your SO, but you have someone who will cover your eyes and who you can grab on to during the gory scenes of scary movies.
-Horror films are one of the best ways to get your adrenaline pumping for a fun date during Halloween season, whether it’s with your long-term squeeze or a new cutie you’ve been seeing.
+Who said Halloween isn’t a romantic holiday?
+Not only can you dress up in cute matching costumes with your partner, but you have someone who will cover your eyes and who you can grab onto during the gory scenes of scary movies.
+Horror films are one of the best ways to get your adrenaline pumping for a fun date during Halloween season, whether it’s with your long-term squeeze or a new crush you’ve been seeing.

-So kick off the spooky festivities by cuddling up with your man and watching one of these terrifying movies!
+So kick off the spooky festivities by cuddling up with your partner and watching one of these fun flicks!
 Experts even say that engaging in thrilling activities with another person can make your bond stronger.
-We’ve ordered our movie selections from light-hearted frights to bone-chilling tales that will stick with you long after you’ve turned off the TV—it’s up to you how close you want to get with your guy this Halloween!
+We’ve ordered our movie selections from light-hearted frights to bone-chilling tales that will stick with you long after you’ve turned off the TV — it’s up to you how close you want to get this Halloween.

 1. Warm Bodies

 Can’t decide between a horror flick and a rom-com?
 Warm Bodies takes the best of both worlds by blending a grotesque cast with an irresistibly sweet plotline.
 In this paranormal Romeo and Juliet adaptation, a zombie boy falls for a living girl in the midst of an apocalypse.
 As their love grows stronger, the boy begins showing more human-like characteristics (we’ll spare you the beating heart joke), which shed a new light on the war between the living and the dead.

 So if you and your partner have opposite tastes on the movie spectrum, we’re sure you’ll both find something to love in this hilarious “horror” film.
 Plus, you can always have a playful argument about who will win the ultimate battle between zombies and humans!